6 Stories That Remind Us Of The True Power Of Gratitude

 Gratitude has long been one of the tenets of mindbodygreen—it's even hand-painted on the wall of our offices in a mural by Peter Tunney.
 And this year, it also emerged as a theme at our Revitalize 2016 conference.
-(Listen for it in talks by Dr. David Perlmutter, Kelly Rutherford, Dr. Samantha Boardman, and Jonathan Fields, to name a few.)
+(Listen for it in talks by Dr. David Perlmutter, Kelly Rutherford, and Dr. Samantha Boardman, to name a few.)

 Thanksgiving provides us an opportunity to evaluate our own gratitude practice, to attempt gratitude even when we feel hurt or heartbroken, and to try and tilt our heads, skew our perspective, and look at the world through a lens of abundance.